 “Herschel.”

-“‘Herschel.’”
-Percy repeated.
+“‘Herschel,’” Percy repeated.
 “Do you think that little fella will be able to find Shakes in this fuckin’ fog?”

 “He has a better chance in this fog than he would have if we had sent him up into that storm.
-Though the truth is I am fairly skeptical about Shakes’ claims that Herschel can find a boat on the surface of the ocean.
+Though the truth is I am fairly skeptical about Shakes’s claims that Herschel can find a boat on the surface of the ocean.
 My understanding of homing pigeons is that they know instinctively how to fly home—I am not sure that works if ‘home’ is a moving target.”

 “Shakes said the pigeon had special training.”